-- The removal of the impact of Transitional Measures on Technical Provisions ("TMTPs"), if applicable; - The use of discount rates based on swap rates with an additional margin for annuity business to allow for an illiquidity premium; - The addition of a margin to best estimate expense, mortality and longevity assumptions as well as the take-up of Guaranteed Annuity Options ("GAOs") to ensure sufficient prudence in the provisions; - Confirmation that, at an individual policy level, the provision calculated will not be less than the guaranteed amount immediately due (this applied primarily to unit-linked insurance policies); and - The removal of future final bonuses from with-profit provisions because these are not guaranteed.
-The excess of assets over liabilities in the with-profits funds shall be used to enhance the bonuses in these funds.
+- The removal of the impact of Transitional Measures on Technical Provisions ("TMTPs"), if applicable; - The use of discount rates based on swap rates - The addition of a margin to best estimate expense, mortality and longevity assumptions as well as the take-up of Guaranteed Annuity Options ("GAOs") to ensure sufficient prudence in the provisions; - Confirmation that, at an individual policy level, the provision calculated will not be less than the guaranteed amount immediately due (this applied primarily to unit-linked insurance policies); and - The removal of future final bonuses from with-profit provisions because these are not guaranteed.
+The excess of assets over liabilities in the with-profits fund shall be used to enhance the bonuses in these funds.